-Arriving in Buenos Aires early in the morning we transfer to the Waldorf Hotel (1 hour transfer).
-After some time to settle in at the hotel we will meet our local guide and set off for a tour of the city.
+Arriving in Buenos Aires early in the morning we transfer to our hotel in the city (1 hour transfer).
+After some time to settle in, we will meet our local guide and set off for a tour of the city.
 We visit the picturesque Boca district and tour the flea markets of San Telmo.
 Meals are not included today so you are free to grab a bite at the hotel or any of the local restaurants, a great opportunity to get a glimpse of local life in Argentina.

 Our first objective is Laguna Torre at the foot of the breath-taking Cerro Torre peak.
 Our trail passes through forests and various view points as we wind our way up to the lake.
 If the weather is clear we can continue past the lake, along the Fitz Roy river to the Maestri Viewpoint and gaze up at the incredible Grande Glacier.
 After taking some time to appreciate the awesome, near vertical granite peaks, we head to the Thorwood Campsite to spend the night.

 NOTE: In El Chalten you will leave part of your luggage in secure storage so you are only carrying the bare minimum whilst trekking.
 We will collect our non-essential luggage when we return.